hugaped/MBNMAtime/README.md

 be generated to help make sense of your data and the models that you are fitting.
 Exported functions in the package are connected like so:

+*MBNMAtime package structure: Light green nodes represent classes and the generic functions that can be applied to them.
+Dashed boxes indicate functions that can be applied to objects of specific classes*
 ![Workflow](man/figures/functionstructure.png)

 ## References